Data-to-text Generation by Splicing Together Nearest Neighbors: Background and Notation

 \subsection{Imitation Learning for Text Generation}

 Much recent work views conditional text generation as implementing a policy $\pi : \mcX \times \mcV^* \rightarrow \mcA \cup \{\stopsymb\}$~\citep{bengio2015scheduled,ranzato2016sequence}; see~\citet{welleck2019non} for a recent review.
 That is, we view a generation algorithm as implementing a policy that consumes an input $x \nicein \mcX$ as well as a partially constructed output in the Kleene closure of $\mcV$, which we will refer to as a ``canvas'' \citep{stern2019insertion}, and which outputs either an action $a \nicein \mcA$ or a decision to stop.
-Taking action $a$ leads (deterministically in a text generation setting) to a new canvas, and so generation is accomplished by following $\pi$ from some distinguished start canvas until a $\stopsymb$ decision is made, and returning the resulting canvas.
-For example, standard sequence-to-sequence style generation~\citep{sutskever2014sequence,cho2014on} can be viewed as implementing a special case of such a policy, where $\pi$ consumes $x$ and a canvas $\hat{y}_{1:M} \nicein \mcV^{M}$ representing a prefix, and produces either an action $a \nicein \mcA \niceeq \mcV$, or else produces a $\stopsymb$ action and generation terminates.
+Taking action $a$ leads (deterministically in the case of text generation) to a new canvas, and so generation is accomplished by following $\pi$ from some distinguished start canvas until a $\stopsymb$ decision is made, and returning the resulting canvas.
+For example, sequence-to-sequence style generation~\citep{sutskever2014sequence,cho2014on} implements a policy $\pi$ that consumes $x$ and a canvas $\hat{y}_{1:M} \nicein \mcV^{M}$ representing a prefix, and produces either an action $a \nicein \mcA \niceeq \mcV$, or else a $\stopsymb$ action and generation terminates.
 When an action $a \nicein \mcV$ is chosen, this leads to the formation of a new prefix canvas $\hat{y}_{1:M} \cdot a$, where $\cdot$ is the concatenation operator.

 Imitation learning of text generation policies conventionally proceeds by ``rolling in'' to a canvas $\hat{y}_{1:M}$ using a roll-in policy, and then training a parameterized policy $\pi_{\btheta}$ to mimic the actions of an oracle policy $\pi^*$ run from $\hat{y}_{1:M}$.
-The most common form of such training in the context of neural text generation is known as ``teacher forcing''~\citep{williams1989learning}, which simply amounts to using $\pi^*$ to roll-in to some (oracle) canvas $y_{1:M}$, viewing $\pi_{\btheta}$ as a probabilistic classifier, and training $\pi_{\btheta}$ using the action $\pi^*(x, y_{1:M})$ as its target.
-Though training with teacher forcing (known as ``behavioral cloning'' in the imitation learning literature~\citep{pomerleau1989alvinn,bain1995framework}), can result in certain pathologies~\citep{daume09search,ross11a,chang2015learning}, it is often effective in practice, and we adopt it to train all our policies.
+The most common form of such training in the context of neural text generation is known as ``teacher forcing''~\citep{williams1989learning}, which simply amounts to using $\pi^*$ to roll-in to a canvas $y_{1:M}$, viewing $\pi_{\btheta}$ as a probabilistic classifier, and training $\pi_{\btheta}$ using the action $\pi^*(x, y_{1:M})$ as its target.